Buying Guide For Mountain Bikes

 1) Bicycle Size

 The frame material choices include steel which tops in durability and strength but on the other hand, it makes the bicycle heavier which is not the best thing especially for an MTB.
-You then have carbon fibre and titanium, both lightweight and durable but not as cost-effective.
-The most commonly used and does well on all parameters is aluminium alloy which is strong, light-weight and cost-effective
+You then have carbon fiber and titanium, both lightweight and durable but not as cost-effective.
+The most commonly used and does well on all parameters is aluminium alloy which is strong, light-weight, and cost-effective

 Pronounced Tread Profile for better grip and traction

 Think of bike tyres as you would of your hiking boots sole.
 Like you would look for one that has a good grip to confidently climb hilly terrains, similarly, in a tyre, you would look for the tread.
 Tread refers to the rubber on a tire circumference that makes contact with the ground.
 Tires are made of treads and tread patterns or grooves.
 Tread depth defines traction.
 Always look out for Hi-traction tyres to ensure your MTB has a firm grip to safely traverse off-road and climb hilly trails.

 Wider the tires, the better the grip.
 You should be looking at a minimum of at least 2" wide tires.
 A wider tyre provides greater grip and stability, especially when turning sharp corners or when in speed.
 Be mindful about too wide tyres which add to higher friction affecting speed, and increase the weight of the MTB.